 The period of record for the TMPA is January 1998 through the present, with a delay of about two months after the end of the month for processing.
 The start is based on the first full month of TRMM data.
+Note that the very first 3-hour period (00 UTC on 1 January 1998) lacks data from 1997, so it only has 1.5 hours of data, 0000-0130 UTC.
 The real-time TRMM product 3B42RT provides real-time processing of the TMPA from early February 2000 to the present.
 See "3B42RT" for more details.

-The grid on which each field of values is presented is a $0.25^{\circ}x0.25^{\circ}$ lat./lon.
+The $grid^$ on which each field of values is presented is a $0.25^{\circ}x0.25^{\circ}$ lat./lon.
 (Cylindrical Equal Distance) global array of points.
 It is size 1440x400, with X (longitude) incrementing most rapidly West to East from the Dateline, and then Y (latitude) incrementing South to North from the southern edge.
 Quarter-degree latitude and longitude values are at grid edges: